Curt Miller

 Curt Miller (born October 6, 1968) is an American basketball executive and coach who is the Executive Vice-President and General Manager of the Dallas Wings of the WNBA.
 He most recently served as the head coach of the Los Angeles Sparks from 2023–2024.
 Other previous head coaching positions include the Connecticut Sun (2016–2022), Bowling Green State University (2001–2012), and Indiana University (2012–2014).
 Miller also served as an assistant coach to Brian Agler with the Los Angeles Sparks in 2015.

 Assistant coaching career

-Miller served as an assistant coach at Colorado State, helping the school to an 81–20 (.802) overall record during his three seasons there.
+Miller served as an assistant coach at Colorado State.
 He also served as an assistant at Cleveland State and Syracuse.

 On March 31, 2015, the Los Angeles Sparks hired Miller as an assistant coach.

 Head coaching career

 Bowling Green

 During his tenure at Bowling Green he compiled a 258–92 record including 135–41 in the Mid-American Conference.
 He was named MAC Coach of the Year 6 times, and won the conference regular season title 8 straight times between 2005–2012.
 His best season came in 2006 when he led the Falcons to a 31–4 mark, including a sweet sixteen appearance in the NCAA tournament.